OokTech/TW5-Bob/Configuration.md

   - `mobile` set this to `yes` if the server isn't going to have the same url or ip address all the time.
   - `enableChat` set this to `yes` to enable the federated chat server.
+- `advanced` these are advanced settings that should almost never have to be changed.
+Changing these values can cause undesired or unexpected behaviour.
+  - `localMessageQueueTimeout` for local messages, the maximum time the server will wait for an acknowledgement before assuming that a message has been lost and the server tries to resend the message.
+The value is in ms.
+    Default `500`.
+Smaller values may cause lots of retries even when a message is sent correctly, larger values make the server take longer to respond to errors.
+  - `federatedMessageQueueTimeout` for federated messages, the maximum time that the server will wait for an acknowledgement before assuming that a message has been lost and tries to resend the message.
+The value is in ms.
+    Default `1500`.
+Smaller values may cause lots of retries even when a message is sent correctly, larger values make the server take longer to respond to errors.
+  - `saveTiddlerDelay` the minimum delay between when a save tiddler message is added to the message queue and when it is sent.
+This prevents save tiddler messages from being sent with each keystroke when editing certain tiddlers causing a race condition and giving unexpected results or an infinite update loop.
+The value is in ms. Default: `200`.
+Smaller values may cause more race conditions.
+Larger values make the server wait longer before saving a tiddler.
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no